presnick/ProgramsInformationPeople/_sources/Assignments/ps8.rst

     * Complete :ref:`Reading Response 9<reading_response_9>`.

 * **Before Wednesday's class, 11/9:**
-    * You may want to review the :ref:`Flickr API<flickr_api_chap>` and :ref:`Caching Responses<caching_responses>` from last week (we are not grading this again, just a suggestion)
     * We will post a file on Canvas in Files > Code Samples that shows code to access the Flickr API, which is commented thoroughly.
 You may want to download this, look at it, and try it out!
+(This goes back to the information from the :ref:`Using REST APIs chapter<using_RESTAPIs_chap>` you read for Monday.)
     * Read the sections listed below from the :ref:`Classes<chap_constructor>` chapter, and try the exercises in those sections.

 .. usageassignment::